 The Multitrack audio producer fellowship is an entry level scheme aimed at people from groups that are underrepresented in audio.
-In 2019, we invited applications from people who belong to one or both of these groups:
+We invite applications from people who belong to one or both of these groups:

 - People who identify as black, Asian and minority ethnic (BAME), or as a person of colour